mmoskovich/BlueVine/Solutions/Docker/README.md

 ## Log Forwarder Application
 ### Log Forwarder Application - filebeat
-The web application logs will be forward Elastic cloud using filebeat application
+filebeat application will be used to forward logs to ES (on cloud)

 The filebeat application will:
 * Monitor the /var/log/web-app/web-app.log log file for new entries
 * Ship the log to ES
 * Update the registry file for this activity
-  * Based on the registry file, the filebeat knows what was the last log line that was forwarded
+  * Based on the registry file, the filebeat "knows" what was the last log line that it handled
   * The registry file is stored on the local disk of the host itself - It is required for data consisty - to suppurt container restarts

 #### File: /root/Home-Assignment/filebeat/filebeat.docker.yml